nazimamin/HotelManagement/README.md

 * On the line: queue in order
 * Overview: full data grid view of occupancy

-* This program is written for educational purposes only.

 #[Login]
 * Kitchen - Username: kitchen , password: kitchen